 The Southwest ridge offers a route of moderate difficulty with little technical climbing.
 There is of course significant exposure.
 It has been attempted twice from the southwest.
 (The view in the signature photo)

-Getting ThereThe best staging and acclimatization area is the hill resort of Mussoorie (7,000') 6 hours by taxi from Delhi.
-From Mussoorie it is about a 5 hour taxi ride to the trailhead at Sangam Chatti (4500').
+Getting ThereThe best staging and acclimatization area is the hill village of Agora (7,200').
+From Delhi it is an overnight train ride to Haridwar and then about a 7 hour taxi ride the trailhead at Sangam Chatti (4500') and finally a 2 hour walk.
 It takes you through the town of Uttarkashi (3800') 15 km from there , the last "civilization", where you can cash foreign exchange, buy fruits and vegetables and find clean sheets.

-The trail begins after crossing a wide footbridge and climbs to the village of Agora 2 hours away where 'furnished' rooms are available, and Bevara (7500') almost an hour further away where in addition to bare rooms good campsites are available.
-Most people stop here for the night.
-The next day is a 7 hour hike to Dodital Lake (10,000) where good campsites and a few rooms in a forest rest house are available with prior arrangements.
+The trail begins after crossing a wide footbridge and climbs to the village of Agora 2 hours away where furnished rooms with attached baths are available, and Bevara (7500') almost an hour further away where in addition to bare rooms good campsites are available.
+The next day is a 6-7 hour hike to Dodital Lake (10,000) where good campsites and a few rooms in a forest rest house are available with prior arrangements.
 Well acclimatized groups may move over the 13,000' Darwa Pass the next day (though the beauty of the spot recomends a break) and camp in the Hanuman Ganga River valley at 11,500'.
 Firewood is available at this stage and can still be used at current rates of traffic, but should be used frugally.
 The next day will put climbers near the base of the mountain and base camp.

-Red TapeA trail fee of about $1.00 is to be paid at the Bevara checkpoint for upkeep of the trail and the state park.
-Camping fees are about 2 dollars per night in the park and should be paid to the caretaker at Dodital.
-Summit fees have recently been raised heavily to $2,400 for foriegners for a group of up to 12 (2004).
+Red TapeA trail fee of about $1.00 is to be paid at Dodital to the chowkidar (care taker) for upkeep of the trail and the state park.
+Camping fees are about 3 dollars per night in the park and should be paid to the caretaker at Dodital.
+For summit and permit fees consult the Indian Mountaineering Foundation website and that of the Uttarkhand government which also levies fees and deposits.

 This area is a state park and no hunting or harvesting of plants is permitted though the indigenous population has free access to use what they need.
 In July and August some poaching of medicinal plants takes place.